specklesystems/speckle-docs/user/rhino.md

 ### Walkthrough

 Stream your Rhino objects directly into Revit as BuiltElements!
-Rhino to Revit interop uses a custom Speckle `Attribute User Text (AUT)` string to determine an object's schema before sending streams.
+Rhino to Revit interop uses a custom Speckle `Attribute User Text (AUT)` string to determine an object's schema before sending projects.
 AUTs are modified with two commands:

 - `ApplySpeckleSchema` gives you options for adding AUTs to model objects
 - `RemoveSpeckleSchema` removes schema AUTs from model objects